silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

     $name, // name of the method that returns this form on the controller FieldList $fields, // list of FormField instances FieldList $actions, // list of FormAction instances
-    $required // optional use of RequiredFields object );
+    $validator // optional use of Validator object
+);
 ```